DesertUO/personal-python-tests/README.md

 ## Structure
 For the moment there is none.
 I just threw them in the root directory.
+- WIP: "u" exersices|projects|libraries are under the "FdP" directory.
+- - Scripts|libraries|etc that I still cannot organize will be under the "others" directory.
+- Currently the "Test.py" file has no use.

 ## How to Use
 Feel free to browse through the files and use them as references or inspiration for your projects.
 If you find any useful patterns or functions, you’re welcome to reuse or modify them.